Queen Elizabeth’s Dogs Get Their Food Catered (and Other Shocking Facts About the Royal Family’s Dogs)

 Her Majesty’s dogs go on multiple walks a day

-The dogs get exercise by walking the grounds of Buckingham Palace, according to Hello! magazine.
-First thing in the morning, Queen Elizabeth’s dogs are taken on a walk by a footman.
-Then, after lunch, the Queen takes her dogs on a walk.
-The Queen’s been photographed walking her dogs along the beach when she travels.
+The dogs get exercise by walking the grounds of Buckingham Palace, according to Hello!
+Magazine.
+First thing in the morning, a footman takes Queen Elizabeth’s dogs on a walk.
+Then, after lunch, the queen takes her dogs on a walk.
+And the queen has even been photographed walking her dogs along the beach when she travels.

 Next: Dogs are included in family portraits.

-Prince William and Duchess Catherine included their dogs in a family photo
+William and Kate included their dogs in a family photo

-After the birth of their first child, George, the family sat for a family portrait.
-Included in their portrait were two dogs.
-According to Elle magazine, Will and Kate’s own dog, Lupo, and a Middleton family dog, Tilly, were featured in the photo.
-The Palace released a series of photos for Prince George’s third birthday, including one of him feeding Lupo ice cream.
-The seemingly cute photo has now become quite controversial, according to the Today Show.
+After the birth of their first child, George, the family sat for a portrait that included two dogs.
+According to Elle, Will and Kate’s own dog, Lupo, and a Middleton family dog, Tilly, were featured in the photo.
+The palace released a series of photos for Prince George’s third birthday, including one of him feeding Lupo ice cream.
+The seemingly cute photo has now become quite controversial, according to Today.

-Queen Elizabeth II filmed a short video clip with actor, Daniel Craig, as James Bond at Buckingham Palace for the 2012 Olympics.
-The dogs have a supporting role in the clip but they arguably steal the show.
-The video shows James Bond entering Buckingham Palace where he’s followed by the Queen’s dogs.
-The dogs watch James Bond and the Queen take off in a helicopter for the opening ceremony of the Olympics.
-The video has been viewed more than 13 million times on YouTube.
+Queen Elizabeth II filmed a short video clip with actor Daniel Craig as James Bond at Buckingham Palace for the 2012 Olympics.
+The dogs have a supporting role in the clip, but they arguably steal the show.
+The video shows James Bond entering Buckingham Palace where he’s followed by the queen’s dogs.
+Then, the dogs watch James Bond and the queen take off in a helicopter for the opening ceremony of the Olympics.

 Next: Dogs fly on private planes.